From Procurement to Meals

 Getting Food to Those Who Need It

 Approximately 1.4 million New Yorkers across the five boroughs rely on emergency food.
 Approximately 3 million New Yorkers report difficulty affording food for themselves and their families.
-Thanks to the efforts of the Food Bank and our network of programs, these New Yorkers — largely comprised of women, children, seniors, the working poor and people with disabilities — are able to receive the food they need.
-The Food Bank's food distribution helps to provide 400,000 meals for New Yorkers in need every day.
-In order to help New Yorkers find programs where they can receive assistance, the Food Bank offers an online Food Program Locator that provides program locations, contact information and meal service schedules.
+Thanks to the efforts of Food Bank and our network of programs, these New Yorkers — largely comprised of women, children, seniors, the working poor and people with disabilities — are able to receive the food they need.
+In order to help New Yorkers find programs where they can receive assistance, Food Bank offers an online Food Program Locator that provides program locations, contact information and meal service schedules.
 Learn more about the groups most at risk of hunger in New York City.

 Help us provide more food for New Yorkers in need.
 For each dollar donated, the Food Bank can help provide five free meals.
 Donate today!